ryanbaekr/keebio/README.md

 # keebio

-kicad symbols and footprints for the ProMicro, Elite-C, and Elite-Pi
+kicad symbols and footprints for the ProMicro, Elite-C, Elite-Pi, and Frood